- What is anesthesia and how does it work?

 To help in the delivery of general anesthesia and to maximize patient safety, it may be necessary to place a breathing tube (endotracheal tube) or another airway device (laryngeal mask airway).
 General anesthesia can be achieved with a variety of different medications administered by various methods.

-The most common method to deliver general anesthesia is through inhalation.
+The most common method to deliver general anesthesia is through inhalation after an initial intravenous (IV) injection.
 The patient breathes in anesthesia gases that are absorbed by the lungs and delivered via blood stream to the brain and spinal cord.

 A patient who receives general anesthesia is usually under the care of an anesthesiologist, a medical doctor who has completed three years of specialized training in anesthesia beyond medical school.
 A nurse anesthetist is a specially trained nurse who may also administer general anesthesia, usually under the direct supervision of the anesthesiologist.
 Under general anesthesia, the anesthesiologist or nurse anesthetist remains with the patient throughout the procedure and carefully checks the patient's heart rate, electrocardiogram, blood pressure and oxygen delivery (pulse oximetry) at a minimum of five minute intervals.